Bomb threat disrupts season finale of German TV model show

 ProSieben has said it welcomed the scrutiny, saying that all independent regulators that had looked into the show so far had found it to be suitable for children aged six years and up.

-Additional reporting by Michelle Martin and Caroline Copley in Berlin; Editing by Christian Plumb and Dominic Evans
+Additional reporting by Michelle Martin in Berlin; Editing by Christian Plumb and Lisa Shumaker